Chisdo/algorithm/README.md

 12. max_wis.py
 O(n)
-Maximum Weighted Independent Set: independent set is a set where no two numbers are neighbors in the original list.
+Maximum Weighted Independent Set: independent set is a set where no two numbers are neighbors in the original list. wis(n) = max (wis(n-2)+lst[n], wis(n-1)), and two dummy 0 in front of the list as base case.

+13. num_bsts.py
+O(n^2)
+Output the number of possible isomeric binary trees under the given number of nodes n.
+For n=k, fixing the root, then the first possible structure of left is (dic[0]=1), while right is (dic[k-1]), add to the final result of multiplication of left and right.
+Then calculate when the number of left node is 1 (dic[1]=1), while right is (dic[k-2]), add to the final result of multiplication of left and right.
+Get the total summation of when the results when the number of left nodes from 0 to k-1.
+Return dic[k].

+14. num_bits.py
+O(n)
+Number of bit strings of length n that has
+a. no two consecutive 0s.
+b. two consecutive 0s.